AShabirG/Explainable_chess/README.md

 # Explainable_chess
 Summer internship

-engine.py should replace file with the same name from https://github.com/jkormu/Leela-chess-Tree read_trees.py is the reading in and analysis of engine trees
+Explaination is a summary of the findings and explains some of the functions from the various files.

+Leela_engine folder is a Pytorch implementation of Lc0 engine.

+chess trees analysis is self explanatory

+engines contains a py script capable of running exe versions of the engine just change path.

+xxxx_trees are the gml of the engine trees used for analysis.